-According to the AACN's report 2012-2013 Enrollment and Graduations in Baccalaureate and Graduate Programs in Nursing, in 2010, U.S. nursing schools turned away 79,659 qualified applicants from baccalaureate and graduate nursing programs because of insufficient number of faculty, clinical sites, classroom space, clinical preceptors, and budget constraints.
-Almost
+According to the AACN's report 2010-2011 Enrollment and Graduations in Baccalaureate and Graduate Programs in Nursing, in 2010 U.S. nursing schools turned away 67,563 qualified applicants from baccalaureate and graduate nursing programs because of insufficient number of faculty, clinical sites, classroom space, clinical preceptors, and budget constraints.
+Almost two-thirds of the nursing schools responding to the survey pointed to faculty shortages as a reason for not accepting all qualified applicants into their programs, thus constraining schools' ability to expand enrollment to alleviate the nursing shortage.39

-In addition, there are some distressing statistics regarding nursing: In the United States, 41% of nurses are dissatisfied with their present job.
-Nationally, nurses give themselves burnout scores of 30% to 40%, and 17% of nurses are not working in nursing.
+Additionally, there are some distressing statistics: in the United States, 41% of nurses are dissatisfied with their present job.
+Nationally, nurses give themselves burnout scores of 30-40%, and 17% of nurses are not working in nursing.
 Moreover, 13% of newly licensed RNs had changed principal jobs after 1 year, and 37% reported that they felt ready to change jobs.
 Nurses often change jobs or leave the profession because of unhumanistic and chaotic work environments and professional and personal burnout.
-Research shows that reduction of perceived stress is related to increased job satisfaction.
-Holistic nurses, through their knowledge of self-care, resilience, caring cultures, healing environments, and stress management techniques, have an extraordinary opportunity to influence and improve the healthcare milieu, both for healthcare providers and for clients and patients.48
+Research shows that reduction of perceived stress is related to job satisfaction.
+Holistic nurses, through their knowledge of selfcare, resilience, caring cultures, healing environments, and stress management techniques, have an extraordinary opportunity to influence and improve the healthcare milieu, both for healthcare providers and for clients and patients41